 How to Make Healthy Chocolate Granola

-1. Preheat the oven to 325°F and line a large baking sheet with parchment paper.
+1. Preheat the oven: Set the oven to 325°F. Line a large baking sheet with parchment paper.

 2. Whisk the wet ingredients: In a large bowl, whisk together the melted coconut oil, maple syrup, coconut sugar, cocoa powder, and vanilla extract until smooth.